There's literally going to be a 'Brianstorm'

 Another said: “Storm Brian is coming, dig out your best t shirt and ties combination”.

 Meanwhile, one fan joked that the storm was “an early plug” for Arctic Monkeys’ next album.

 Watch Arctic Monkeys’ video for ‘Brianstorm’ below:

-News from the Sheffield group has been relatively quiet over the last few years.
-A number of photos of the band seemingly in the studio emerged earlier this year, sparking speculation that work was well underway on album six – before rumours of them making their comeback at TRSNMT Festival turned out to be false.
+Aside from the growth of Alex Turner’s new beard, news from the Sheffield group has been relatively quiet over the last few years.
+A number of photos of the group seemingly in the studio emerged earlier this year, sparking speculation that work was well underway on album six – before rumours of them making their comeback at TRSNMT Festival turned out to be false.

 Drummer Matt Helders recently met a fan and gave them an update on the new Arctic Monkeys’ album, suggesting that new material could be expected later this year.
 But now O’Malley appears to have revealed that the record will come out in 2018 instead.

 O’Malley recently spoke to motorcycle website For The Ride, with the article stating that “Nick found time for the track day before recording began on the eagerly anticipated sixth album, started at a secret location in September.
 The new album will be out next year because ‘if it isn’t, we’ve got problems’.”